-10. Acknowledging her anger will help her calm down a bit.
+13. Acknowledging her anger will help her calm down a bit.
 Then help her get under the anger by softening yourself.
 If you can really

 feel compassion for this struggling young person, she'll feel it and respond.
 Don't analyze, just empathize.
 "You really wanted that; I'm so sorry, Sweetie."
 Once

 you recognize the feelings under the anger, she will probably pause and stop lashing out.
 You'll see some vulnerability or even tears.
-You can
+You can help

 our loving compassion meets her wound, that's when she collapses into our arms for a good cry.
 And all those upset feelings evaporate.